Who Are We?

 Facilitate navigation of the sites and retain the information you enter as you move from page to page when obtaining a quote or purchasing a product.

-Commercial & General does not feature third-party advertising on any of its websites and there are no third-party cookies deployed for this purpose.
+Commercial and General does not feature third-party advertising on any of its websites and there are no third-party cookies deployed for this purpose.

-Commercial & General does use Display Advertising, using Google Analytics which permits advertisements and remarketing to be served on third-party websites across the internet relating to a search made on any of the Sites.
+Commercial and General does use Display Advertising, using Google Analytics which permits advertisements and remarketing to be served on third-party websites across the internet relating to a search made on any of the Sites.
 The Sites and third parties, including Google, use first-party cookies and third-party cookies to inform, optimise and serve such advertisements.

 The security of your personal data is very important to us and our Sites use HTTPS to help keep information about you secure.
 Security during the transfer is called the Secure Sockets Layer (SSL) and Transport Layer Security (TLS).

 SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
 When installed on a web server, it activates the padlock and the HTTPS protocol and allows secure connections from a web server to a browser.
 Typically, SSL is used to secure credit card transactions, data transfer and logins, and more recently is becoming the norm when securing the browsing of social media sites.

 However, no data transmission over the internet can be guaranteed to be totally secure.
 Certain information, for example, your credit card details and personal details, are encrypted to minimise the risk of interception during transit.